Fall 2025 Commencement

 Earning a degree is a significant accomplishment – and doing so while balancing family, work and other life commitments make this milestone even more meaningful.
 While the diploma certifies our graduates’ new-found knowledge and skills, it is also a testament to the abilities they relied on to reach the finish line – hard work, dedication, and perseverance.

-We are proud to celebrate the successes of our Spring 2025 graduates.
+We are proud to celebrate the successes of our Fall 2025 graduates.
 Congratulations!

 Graduating Student Speaker